-The Romsey Sheela na gig
+The Romsey Sheela Na Gig

 This figure is situated on the Norman Abbey in Romsey. the current church is the third to stand on the site but has been a place of worship for at least 1000 years going back to Saxon times.
 Romsey Abbey is widely regarded as one of the best examples of Norman church architecture still standing.